Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES): Dataset Characterization

 Table~\ref{tab:categories} shows the set of categories, their frequency, illustrative examples, and the percentage of associations created from in-group (IG) and out-group (OG) perspectives; reflecting whether annotators referred more to their own group or to others.
-For most topics, associations are generated more frequently about other nationalities, except when referring to local public figures or sports.
-Economy had the highest percentage of out-group annotations, accounting for 91.12\% of its data points.
+Given that 15 countries participated in the study, a purely random sampling approach would yield only 6.67\% coverage for in-group annotations.
+However, since our adaptive methodology specifically incentivized their collection, IG percentages significantly exceed this baseline across all categories.